OleHolmNielsen/GPAW-benchmark-2018/README.md

-Usage of Intel compiler licenses may find useful hints in the web page https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules#intel-compiler-toolchains To use your Intel <license-server> host port 28518:
+Usage of Intel compiler licenses may find useful hints in the web page https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules#intel-compiler-toolchains

+To use your Intel <license-server> host port 28518:

 ```
 export INTEL_LICENSE_FILE=28518@<license-server>
 ```

-To build the iomkl-2018a toolchain first install the compiler tar-ball files as described in https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules#intel-compiler-toolchains
+To build the iomkl-2018a toolchain first download the compiler tar-ball files as described in https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules#intel-compiler-toolchains